Newly Diagnosed with PD?

 Every Victory Counts

-Published by the Davis Phinney Foundation, 2017
+Published by the Davis Phinney Foundation, 2021

-This 382 manual (PDF) is free in either paper or digital form.
+This 382-page manual (PDF) is free in either paper or digital form.
 It provides an overview of Parkinson's disease, direction in assembling your wellness team and getting involved in research.
 It discusses managing emotions and both personal and workplace issues.
 The bulk of the text is about living well and managing both motor and non-motor symptoms through exercise, nutrition, counseling and medications.

 Guide for the Newly Diagnosed

-Published by the Michael J. Fox Foundation
+Published by the Michael J. Fox Foundation, January 19, 2022

 Living Well with Parkinson's Disease, 10 Things You Can Do Now